squeakss/SqueakSS_DencoderSS/README.md

 User-Friendly API: Easy-to-use functions for both encoding and decoding tasks.
 Robust Error Handling: Comprehensive error handling to ensure smooth data conversion.

-Usage
-To use Squeakss_Dencoders, simply import the library and call the appropriate functions for encoding and decoding your data.